manudev0004/ui-wot/packages/components/src/components/ui-toggle/readme.md

 ### `triggerReadPulse() => Promise<void>`

-Trigger a read pulse indicator for readonly mode when data is actually fetched.
+Trigger a read pulse indicator for readonly mode whenever data is fetched.
-Use this method to provide visual feedback when refreshing data from external sources like IoT devices, APIs, or real-time data streams.
+Use this method to provide visual feedback when refreshing data from external sources

 #### Returns